 7) Procedures Governing the Hearing, see Hearing Rules, Appendix J.

-The Hearing Panel may render a decision without proceeding with the hearing if the Hearing Panel determines that the issue has been previously decided in another grievance hearing, judicial proceeding, quasi-judicial proceeding, or administrative proceeding involving the tenant and MPHA.

-b) If the complainant or MPHA fails to appear at a scheduled hearing, the Hearing Panel may postpone the hearing up to five business days or may decide that either party has waived the right to a hearing by failing to appear or contact MPHA to reschedule.
-Both the complainant and MPHA shall be notified of the Hearing Panel’s determination.
-At the hearing, the complainant must first show an entitlement to the relief sought.
-Thereafter MPHA must sustain the burden of justifying MPHA’s action or failure to act.
+b) Failing to appear at a scheduled hearing by either party without advanced notice or other good cause, will result in a waiver of the hearing.
+If good cause is shown, hearing will be rescheduled in a timely manner.

 c) The hearing shall be conducted informally by the Hearing Panel.
 Oral or documentary evidence relevant to the facts and issues raised by the complainant may be received without regard to admissibility under the rules of evidence applicable to judicial proceedings.
 The Hearing Panel shall require MPHA, the complainant, counsel and other participants or spectators to conduct themselves in an orderly fashion.
 Failure to comply with the Hearing Panel’s directions may result in exclusion from the proceedings in a decision adverse to the interest of the disorderly party or the granting or denial of the relief sought.